 That is, the upper arms come no higher than the point where they’re parallel with the floor.

-It’s also worth experimenting with different grip widths, to see if one feels better than another.
+As well as shortening the range of motion by raising the bar no higher than the lower chest, it’s also worth experimenting with different grip widths, to see if one feels better than another.

 Rope Upright Row

 Another alternative to the barbell upright row is to use a cable and rope attachment, which can make the upright row feel a little easier on the wrists.

 - Attach a rope handle to a cable machine.

 - Take hold of the rope with a double overhand grip.

 - Rather than row straight up, lean back slightly.

 - Pull the rope up the front of the torso.